GeeksPhone One: Philosophy

 The GeeksPhone One is the first handset produced by GeeksPhone.
-The company claims it to be the first Android-powered handset which allows the user to modify operating system components without having to root the device first.
-New OS images can easily be installed on the device; the company operates a wiki and a forum for users to share knowledge.
-However, unlike similar efforts such as Openmoko, GeeksPhone does not publish details on the phone's hardware beyond common technical specifications.
+The company claimed it to be the first Android-powered handset which allows the user to modify operating system components without having to root the device first.
+New OS images could easily be installed on the device; the company operated a wiki and a forum for users to share knowledge.
+However, unlike similar efforts such as Openmoko, GeeksPhone did not publish details on the phone's hardware beyond common technical specifications.

-Another difference to Openmoko is that GeeksPhone aims to provide a stable device suitable for everyday use and capable of competing with other commercial devices on the market.
-The GeeksPhone One ships with an Android version which has undergone quality tests and passed Android Open Source Project (AOSP) Code Compliance certification, allowing it to include closed-source Android components and participate in Android Market.
+Another difference to Openmoko is that GeeksPhone aimed to provide a stable device suitable for everyday use and capable of competing with other commercial devices on the market.
+The GeeksPhone One shipped with an Android version which had undergone quality tests and passed Android Open Source Project (AOSP) Code Compliance certification, allowing it to include closed-source Android components and participate in Android Market.

-As of July 2010, the GeeksPhone is not available through any of the big mobile operators.
-While GeeksPhone does not rule out cooperation with operators, CEO Javier Agüera has stated that the “freedom-based” business model would have priority over any such agreement.
+As of July 2010, the GeeksPhone was not available through any of the big mobile operators.
+While GeeksPhone did not rule out cooperation with operators, CEO Javier Agüera stated that the “freedom-based” business model would have priority over any such agreement.

 Certified Community Release program

 In July 2010, GeeksPhone announced their Certified Community Release (CCR) program.
-CCRs are Android ports developed by the community and subsequently certified by GeeksPhone.
-Releases may be certified as “stable” or “beta”.
-While full credit is given to the developer, GeeksPhone will give technical support to users of these builds and flash phones with a CCR if requested by the customer.
-Use of a CCR will not void the warranty of the phone.
+CCRs were Android ports developed by the community and subsequently certified by GeeksPhone.
+Releases could be certified as “stable” or “beta”.
+While full credit was given to the developer, GeeksPhone gave technical support to users of these builds and flashed phones with a CCR if requested by the customer.
+Use of a CCR did not void the warranty of the phone.

-Developers can get technical support from GeeksPhone and major contributors may receive an additional free handset for development from GeeksPhone and, in some cases, sponsorships.
+Developers could get technical support from GeeksPhone and major contributors could receive an additional free handset for development from GeeksPhone and, in some cases, sponsorships.

-GeeksPhone initially announced that phones would not yet ship with CCRs preinstalled; however, as of at least October 2010, phones have been shipped with a CCR based on Android 2.2 (Froyo).
+GeeksPhone initially announced that phones would not yet ship with CCRs preinstalled; however, as of at least October 2010, phones had been shipped with a CCR based on Android 2.2 (Froyo).

 Market availability and clones

-GeeksPhone sells the One in Europe and Latin America.
-In Russia, computer discounter Vobis distributes the GeeksPhone One under the name Highscreen Zeus, apparently with a different software package than the original GeeksPhone One.
-In Taiwan and Hong Kong, it is marketed by FarEastOne under the name Commtiva Z1, with a Chinese keyboard.
+GeeksPhone sold the One in Europe and Latin America.
+In Russia, computer discounter Vobis distributed the GeeksPhone One under the name Highscreen Zeus, apparently with a different software package than the original GeeksPhone One.
+In Taiwan and Hong Kong, it was marketed by Far EasTone under the name Commtiva Z1, with a Chinese keyboard.

 The Acer neoTouch P300 appears to have identical hardware but runs Windows Mobile.